 The book is aimed at anyone beginning their parenting journey to those who are more experienced.

-The book covers a number of topics, ranging from the time before the birth of a child to pregnancy, childbirth, breastfeeeding to playing, educating and being a good role model to toddlers, children, teenagers and even adult children.
+The book covers a number of topics, ranging from the time before the birth of a child to pregnancy, childbirth, breastfeeding to playing, educating and being a good role model to toddlers, children, teenagers and even adult children.

-I touch upon disciplining your children according to their age, to treating them fairly and justly and I emphaise the need to spend quality time with our children and instilling the awareness, love, hope and fear of Allah (SWT) in our children.
+I touch upon disciplining your children according to their age, to treating them fairly and justly and I emphasise the need to spend quality time with our children and instilling the awareness, love, hope and fear of Allah (SWT) in our children.